 4. Sturdy Walking Shoes

 You will find yourself walking and hiking over some rocky terrain and slippery lava fields, so do yourself a favor and bring a pair of waterproof hiking sandals.
 The semi-closed toed variety will both protect your toes from the jagged rocks you’ll encounter while hiking about the islands and keep your feet comfortable as you walk along the shore (and occasionally dipping your toes in the water).
 Pack these shoes as a two-in-one and save some space in your luggage.

 5. Sense of Adventure

 Hopefully you will be well prepared when you head to the Galapagos, but be ready for the unexpected.
 Nature is unpredictable and you never know when you will get the chance to happen upon a once-in-a-lifetime experience.
 Spotting a whale?
 Snorkeling with dolphins?
 Feeling a penguin brush up against your leg?
 All in a day’s adventure if you’re open to new experiences!

 Want to pack your bags and head off to the Galapagos Islands yourself?
-The Evolution and Queen of Galapagos are great options for exploring this must-see destination.
-And, with small sailing yachts, you’re free to get up close to the amazing wildlife found no where else on this planet in an intimate and comfortable vessel.
+With small sailing yachts, you’re free to get up close to the amazing wildlife found no where else on this planet in an intimate and comfortable vessel.